 I recently had a chance to lead several IT and cyber security due diligence cases for private equity firms for a couple of years.
-Those cases truly opened my eyes to cyber threats’ impact on organizations.
+Those cases truly opened my eyes to the impact of cyber threats on organizations.
 A cyber attack can wreck the company, and it is important to have solutions that help with the potential cyber intrusion investigation.
-I would encourage you to read a recent blog from CohnReznick Bhavesh N. Vadhani highlighting the ongoing scams through email phishing attacks, especially in conjunction with the recent turmoil with Silicon Valley Bank (SVB) and Signature Bank.
-I recommend you to read the blog; it provides advice on how to act when you suspect of being the target of a phishing attack.
+I encourage you to read a recent blog from CohnReznick Bhavesh N. Vadhani highlighting the ongoing scams through email phishing attacks, especially in conjunction with the recent turmoil with Silicon Valley Bank (SVB) and Signature Bank.
+I recommend you read the blog; it advises how to act when you suspect you are the target of a phishing attack.

 The McKinsey article states: “Tech spend is going up … but that’s good because it’s displacing things we would otherwise be doing manually, which we shouldn’t be doing manually.”
-The most common fear that some people have is whether it is replacing their job.
-And the answer is that it might replace some of the work done, but the human being can be put to work on value-added things that still require human thinking.
+The most common fear that some people have is whether it will replace their job.
+The answer is that it might replace some of the work done, but the human being can be put to work on value-added things that still require human thinking.
 I have seen the impact of automation in several organizations.
 It is incredible how much an organization can increase productivity by applying, for example, PowerAutomate, which is part of the Office 365 platform.
-My teams have built different automation scenarios that have changed the daily life of many people.
+My teams have built different automation scenarios that have changed many people's daily lives.
 With the recent addition of ChatGPT to Office 365, productivity and creativity can be taken to a whole new level.